 Lisa was dressed in a blue dress that was cut high up at a mid-thigh length, a little tiara on her head, and fishnets.
-The dress - if it could be called that - had so much glitter sparkling on it, you'd think a unicorn vomitted all over it.
+Her breasts were straining to pop out of the sweetheart cut of the bodice.
+The dress - if it could be called that - had so much glitter sparkling on it, you'd think a unicorn had vomited all over it.
 It was the strangest thing in the world, in Amanda's opinion anyway, but she had to admit - Lisa pulled it off well.

 "Okay, okay.
 Okay," Amanda laughed, "You are not nearly drunk enough to be walking around in that.
-We are here with a teenager, you realise that?"
+We are here with a teenager; you realize that?"

 "Yeah," Lisa said, looking bored as she inspected her fingernails, "this way she'll know she can go in two directions when she grows up," she outstretched her arms to make a V-shape, "Like you or like me."

 "Yes, limit her to two options.
-One," Amanda gestured to Lisa, "shamelessness and irresponsibility," then she gestured to herself, "Two: mobidity and insanity."
+One," Amanda gestured to Lisa, "shamelessness and irresponsibility," then she gestured to herself, "Two: morbidity and insanity."

 Lisa shrugged, "I always said we'd make a good couple, you and me."